bradeneast/oakstudio.co/src/content.md

 ## A few more things:

 - We hate time crunches, which is why we work faster and more efficiently than most design agencies.
-- We're trusted by over 25 businesses in Oklahoma and in the Midwest.
+- We're trusted by over 25 businesses in Oklahoma and in the Midwest, but we'd be happy to consider an extra-regional project.
 - Our communication will be frequent and transparent.
 We aim to remove the uncertainty in branding, so we do everything up front and out in the open.

 <section class="soft bleed">